David-Cai-Liang/ESP-FLY-BLIMP-WITH-CAM/README.md

 This prints live axis/button values to the terminal (no serial connection needed) so you can confirm or correct the indices at the top of `base_station.py`.

-The terminal shows live commanded motor state and control mode, the blimp's tracked vision blob (center/box), IMU readings, the blimp's actual motor outputs (unpacked from telemetry into `actual_motors`), and round-trip telemetry latency/FPS.
+The terminal shows live commanded motor state and control mode, the blimp's tracked vision blob (center/box), IMU readings, the blimp's actual motor outputs (unpacked from telemetry into `actual_motors`), battery voltage (flagged `LOW!` at/below `LOW_BATTERY_THRESHOLD_V`), and round-trip telemetry latency/FPS.
 On exit it prints a benchmark summary (frame count, average delta, jitter, throughput).

 `actual_motors` (a `[m1, m2, m3, m4]` list, parsed each frame from the new `TelemetryPacket` fields) reflects what the blimp is really doing, as opposed to `curr_motors`/`compute_motors()`, which is only what the PC last *commanded*.
 The two will diverge whenever `MODE_PROPORTIONAL` is active (manual input is ignored on the blimp side) or the blimp's own watchdog has zeroed the motors — exactly the cases where an autonomous or logging consumer of this script would want the real value.